 Data loss usually occurs because of missteps during the conversion process.
 Here’s what typically goes wrong:

 Can you recover data after MBR to GPT conversion?
 Yes!
 Even though your files might not show up, they’re usually still on the disk.
-With the right recovery tool, you can retrieve them safely and completely.
-Here’s how you can bring your files back using proven and practical recovery methods.
+Depending on your technical comfort level, choose one of the following strategies to recover lost files after MBR to GPT conversion.

 Step-by-Step Recovery Using MyRecover